With the new year around the corner, business owners are considering new ways to add…

 - Integration Issues – Without factoring in future integrations, you can expect to face compatibility issues.
 Especially while integrating with third-party services, APIs, or components.

 - Security Vulnerabilities – The wrong stack can introduce security vulnerabilities because outdated or insecure technologies may expose the product to cybersecurity threats.
-This makes your million dollar idea susceptible to data breaches, legal issues, and reputational damage.
+This makes your million-dollar idea susceptible to data breaches, legal issues, and reputational damage.

 Mistake 7) Late Launch